48 Hours in Jerusalem: Recommended 2-Day Itinerary

 Yad Vashem - The World Holocaust Remembrance Center

 A visit to Yad Vashem is an extraordinary experience, leaving many moved to tears and all walking away with an indelible memory of their trip.
-Presenting the experience of the Holocaust (‘Shoah’ in Hebrew) from a uniquely Jewish experience, it takes the visitor on a remarkable journey, emphasising the experiences of individuals through personal possessions, testimonies and surviving artefacts.
+Presenting the experience of the Holocaust (‘Shoah’ in Hebrew) from a uniquely Jewish experience, it takes the visitor on a remarkable journey, emphasizing the experiences of individuals through personal possessions, testimonies, and surviving artifacts.
 The museum actually contains over 27,000 items that were donated by survivors over the years, including chess sets and the distinctive yellow stars that Jews were forced to pin to their clothes.

-Deliberately designed with varying heights and differing degrees of light permeating the rooms, the idea is for it to symbolise the complexity of the Jews’ predicament as well as the idea of rebirth after destruction.
-The Museum also holds a Hall of Names (remembering the six million murdered) and a space to honour Righteous Gentiles, who risked their lives to save Jews.
+Deliberately designed with varying heights and differing degrees of light permeating the rooms, the idea is for it to symbolize the complexity of the Jews’ predicament as well as the idea of rebirth after destruction.
+The Museum also holds a Hall of Names (remembering the six million murdered) and a space to honor Righteous Gentiles, who risked their lives to save Jews.